jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 <br>

 ### The 2nd dataset (collection in progress)
 A second dataset is currenty being collected in which all headlines are given to Google Gemini for labelling according to a more clearly defined criteria with multiple examples.
-This requires a greater number of API calls however, meaning this dataset will initially focus on only Colombia with a view to include others later if it proves a success.
+This requires a greater number of API calls however, meaning the dataset will initially focus on only Colombia with a view to include others later if it proves a success.

 <br>